mk590901/toit-rest-api-db/README.md

 # Cloud DB Access on TOIT

 Below description of modified application https://github.com/mk590901/toit-rest-api.
-The application additionally saves meteo information to the cloud in Firebase Realtime Database.
+The application additionally saves meteo information to the cloud in __Firebase Realtime Database__.

 ## Introduction